kryptogo/jobs/README.md

 - Solid understanding of performance marketing, conversion, and online customer acquisition.
 - Up-to-date with the latest trends and best practices in SEO
 - Passionate with Cryptocurrencies, Blockchain technologies

-#### Digital Community Manager

-**Foreigners are welcome**

-This role will lead and develop COBINHOOD’s digital communications strategy, and ensure that we make effective use of a range of digital platforms/channels to support the aim.
-Also improve COBINHOOD’s digital presence, make sure our digital channels consistently spark interest and reach a range of audiences.

-**Requirement**：

-- 2-3 years experience in digital marketing, with strong preference to search marketing and/or other forms of performance marketing efforts
-- Be knowledgeable in all matters regarding digital communication, including marketing management/ latest technical developments
-- Familiar with content management systems/ social media platforms(Telegram, YouTube, Medium, Twitter, Facebook...etc)
-- Experience in promoting positive online engagement and developing digital assets
-- Strong communication skills, both verbal and written with innovative ideas to inspire audiences loyalty
-- Prove experience building strong internal and external relationships
-- Ability to combine creative problem solving, consumer insights, and strategic thinking in a fluid environment

 #### Growth Marketing